 Testimonials really only have the desired effect if you use them in clever ways.

 So, let’s take a look at some tips for using testimonials effectively.

 1. Use them at friction points

-One of the things I talk about in Special Ops (again, subscribe if you want in) is that you need to place the right testimonials at places where people need to read them.
+One of the most important steps of using testimonials smartly is using them in the right places.
+You need to place the right testimonials at places where people need to read them.

 For example, if you have an expensive product that you are selling you should try to use testimonials that talk about how much value the product adds or how affordable it really is once you start to use it.
 This helps people overcome the friction point of not wanting to pay too much money.

-Try to think about some other places on your blog where people might get “stuck” and find a testimonial for that spot.
+Try to think about some other places on your site where people might get “stuck,” like sales pages or landing pages, and find a testimonial for those spots.

 2. Design them professionally

-Sloppily designed testimonials really act to cheapen your website.
+Sloppily designed testimonials really cheapen your website.
 It’s important to make sure the design fits in with your overall brand while still ensuring that the testimonial makes an impact.